May Day protests in Kansas City and across nation pick up the mantle of 'No Kings'

 Kansas City workers and activists are planning to rally at 5:30 p.m. at Washington Square Park downtown, across from the federal immigration court.
 Protest organizers are calling for a boycott of work, school and shopping to protest Trump administration policies, and demand protections for immigrants and unhoused residents during the World Cup.

-May Day demonstrations are expected to draw crowds across the country on Friday, with organizers calling for a boycott of work, school and shopping to protest the Trump administration's policies — and what activists describe as a billionaire takeover of government.
+Thousands of people were preparing to turn out for May Day demonstrations across the country on Friday, with organizers calling for a boycott of work, school and shopping to protest the Trump administration's policies — and what activists describe as a billionaire takeover of government.

-The "May Day Strong" protest events in various cities, ranging geographically from Boston to San Francisco, are meant to mark International Labor Day.
+The "May Day Strong" protest events in various cities are meant to mark International Labor Day.
 They follow anti-Trump protests under the "No Kings" banner that organizers say have drawn millions of people nationwide.

+In St. Louis, Shayne Clegg, 23, is with the Missouri Workers Center, one of several groups helping organize the protests.

+"Workers in this country are fed up.
+We're tired.
+We're facing a lot of issues from this current authoritarian regime that we are under," Clegg tells NPR.
+"Billionaires are ... getting all of the control.
+Workers are suffering.
+We're having to pay more.
+We're not able to afford things to feed our families."

 Unlike the Labor Day celebrations in the U.S. each September, May 1 has traditionally been reserved as a day of protest.
 In the U.S., May Day goes back to the 19th century movement to establish an eight-hour workday at a time when it wasn't unusual for Americans to work shifts of 12 hours or more.
 The shorter, standardized workday was first proposed in the early 1800s.
 But it wasn't until 1938 that President Franklin Delano Roosevelt signed the Fair Labor Standards Act, which set a workweek of 44 hours, and then became 40 hours in 1940.